James Ranalph Jackson

-James Ranalph Jackson (1882-1975) was an Australian painter, perhaps best known for painting views of Sydney harbour.
+James Ranalph Jackson (1882–1975) was an Australian painter, perhaps best known for painting views of Sydney Harbour.
 Today, his work hangs in public galleries in both Australia and New Zealand.
-The Art Gallery of New South Wales has 16 of his paintings, however none are currently on display.
+The Art Gallery of New South Wales has 16 of his paintings, however none is currently on display.

 Background

-Jackson was born on 3 July 1882 at Bunnythorpe, some ten kilometers north of Palmerston North, New Zealand.
+Jackson was born on 3 July 1882 at Bunnythorpe, some ten km north of Palmerston North, New Zealand.
 His father was George Albert Jackson and his mother was Mary Ann Julia Leach.
 George Jackson was a farmer from England and Mary Ann Leach was born in India.
 They had eleven children, including James.
 After Mary died in 1890, in 1894 the family moved to Darlinghurst, an eastern suburb of Sydney.
 Sydney Harbour made such an impression on James that it would remain a major motif in his work for the rest of his life.

 James left school at an early age to take up an apprenticeship with a decorator.
 In the evenings James studied drawing at the Royal Art Society of New South Wales.
 He also briefly attended J. S. Watkins's art school.